 Since the latest review by the Office for Statistics Regulation, we have continued to comply with the Code of Practice.
 Using web analytics data we have identified the most frequently viewed and downloaded data, and reduced our reporting to concentrate on this.
 We have also switched to HTML publishing instead of pdf, in order to improve accessibility for more users and user devices.
 We have also ceased to offer pre-release access to enhance trustworthiness.

-Historical estimates for 1940 to 2000 are also available from the National Archive.
+Historical estimates for 1940 to 2000 are also available from the National Archive at the same web address.
 These are based on information from the National Food Survey, the forerunner to the current survey.

 Original data from the National Food Survey from 1974 to 2000 is now available as Open Data.
 Use the Family Food Open Data link below for more information.